RonyBrosh/TutorialProgressBar/README.md

 </br></br></br></br></br></br></br>
 ###Implementation
 1. Add the file `TutorialProgressBar.java` to your project</br>
-(A good practice will be adding this file under `custom_views` package)</br></br>
+(A good practice will be adding this file under `custom_views` package)

-2. Open the file `TutorialProgressBar.java` and at the top of the file change the package name to a valid package name according to your project package hierarchy</br></br>
+2. Open the file `TutorialProgressBar.java` and at the top of the file change the package name to a valid package name according to your project package hierarchy

 3. Add the `TutorialProgressBar` to your xml layout
 ```xml